improving-app/back-end/README.md

 ## Locally running the server:

 For running the services that are event sourced, it needs a database for persistence.
-In our case, we use ScyllaDB, so run the command `docker run --name test-scylla --publish 9042:9042 --hostname test-scylla -d scylladb/scylla --smp 1`
+In our case, we use ScyllaDB, so run the command `docker run --name test-scylla --publish 9042:9042 --hostname test-scylla -d scylladb/scylla --smp 1` and this should allow you to have the image.
+You can terminate this running container because the Docker Compose file should run it for you.

-`sbt clean compile run` to locally run the server without going through docker

-`docker run -p 8080:8080 improving-app-tenant:latest` to run a single service locally in docker

 `docker compose up` to run all services.
-This is the usual case.
+This is assuming you have all the dockerfiles generated after `sbt docker:stage` and `sbt clean docker: publishLocal`

 ## Testing on locally running server: